rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 **NOTE**: If you require password assistance, please see the CNet Password Recovery webpage or contact UChicago IT Services (link).

 ## Connecting with SSH
-Secure Shell (SSH) is a protocol that provides secure command-line access to remote resources such as Midway 2 and 3.
-By using SSH, you can remotely log in to your Midway account and interact with the Midway 2 and Midway 3 high-performance compute clusters.
+Secure Shell (SSH) is a protocol that provides secure command-line access to remote resources such as Midway.
+By using SSH, you can remotely log in to your Midway account and interact with the Midway high-performance compute clusters.

 **NOTE**: SSH key-based authentication is no longer supported.
 The SSH password-based authentication is currently the only supported method for authentication.

-### Macintosh/Linux User SSH Access
+### Mac/Linux User SSH Access
 To log in to Midway2 from a Linux or Mac computer, open a terminal and at the command line enter:
 === "Midway2"
     ```